belgort-clark/ctec-227-project-2-blog/README.md

 - tag.php (shows all of the posts for a given tag)
 - category.php (shows all of the posts for a given category)

-## Step 0: Install the application on XAMPP - Due by Wednesday 15th, 2024
+## Step 0: Install the application on XAMPP - Due by Thursday 15th, 2025

 Here's a list of the things you must do: